LiveChat2021/LiveChat/README.md

 * **Constellation network** is a type of moderately centralized network where the community is organized around its multiple focal points.
 * **Galaxy network** is a type of decentralized network where all individuals in the community have similar relationships.<br>

-&ensp;&ensp;The 4 communities on the top (i.e., Angular, DL4J, NodeJS, and Typescript) belong to the constellation network, i.e., moderately centralized network.
-3 communities i.e., Appium, Docker, and Gitter) belong to the polaris network, i.e., highly centralized network.
-The remaining Ethereum community belongs to the galaxy network, i.e., decentralized network.<br>

 &ensp;&ensp;The four communities on the top (i.e., Angular, DL4J, NodeJS, and Typescript) belong to the Constellation network, i.e., moderately centralized network.
 Three communities(i.e., Appium, Docker, and Gitter) belong to the Polaris network, i.e., a highly centralized network.
-The remaining Ethereum community belongs to the Galaxy network, i.e., decentralized network.
+The remaining Ethereum community belongs to the Galaxy network, i.e., decentralized network.<br>

 <br>